galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 # Mapping

-To make sense of the reads we need to figure out where the sequenced DNA fragments originated from in the genome to then determine to which genes they belong.
+To make sense of the reads, we need to first figure out where the sequenced DNA fragments originated from in the genome, so we can then determine to which genes they belong.

 This process is known as aligning or 'mapping' the reads to a reference.
-This is equivalent to solving a jigsaw puzzles, but unfortunately, not all pieces are unique.
+This is equivalent to solving a jigsaw puzzle, but unfortunately, not all pieces are unique.

 > ### {% icon comment %} Comment
 >
 > Do you want to learn more about the principles behind mapping?
 Follow our [training]({{site.baseurl}}/topics/sequence-analysis/)
 {: .comment}

-As the genome of *Drosophila melanogaster* is known and assembled, we can use this information and map the sequences to this genome to identify which genes are affected by  the *Pasilla* gene depletion.
+As the genome of *Drosophila melanogaster* is known and assembled, we can use this information and map the sequences to this genome, to identify which genes are affected by  the *Pasilla* gene depletion.

 > ### {% icon question %} Questions
 >
 > 1. What is a reference genome?
-> 2. For model organisms, several possible reference genomes are available (e.g. hg18, hg19, hg38 for human).
+> 2. For model organisms, several possible reference genomes are available (e.g. hg19 and hg38 for human).
 What do they correspond to?
 > 2. Which reference genome should we use?
 >
 > > ### {% icon solution %} Solution